benitemaloku/expensetracker/README.md

 # Full Stack Expense Tracker App (MERN)

 Expense Tracker is a full-stack web application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-It helps users manage their personal finances by tracking income and expenses with a modern, responsive interface.
+It is designed to assist users in managing their personal finances by tracking income and expenses, and it offers a modern, responsive interface.

 ---